yuezhizizhang/yuezhizizhang.github.io/_posts/2019-08-23-a-hard-lesson-of-upgrading-to-angular8.markdown

 not IE 9-11 # For IE 9-11 support, remove 'not'.
 ```

-### 2. The Chrome browser launched by Visual Studio is 10 times slower than the normal Chrome.
+### 2. The Chrome browser launched by Visual Studio is 10 times slower than a normal Chrome.

 I did a performance profiling in Chrome.
 The first issue caught my eye is of the same AJAX call, Chrome browser spawn by Visual Studio takes 10 times longer time than a normal Chrome.

-It turns out 'Enable JavaScript debugging for ASP.NET' would make Chrome launched by Visual Studio super slow.
+It turns out **Enable JavaScript debugging for ASP.NET** would make Chrome launched by Visual Studio super slow.
 Since JavaScript debugging is not really working with Chrome in Visual Studio 2017, I have disabled this option without a thought:

 > **Disable JavaScript debugging for ASP.NET**
 ```